Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Simulation studies

 Comparing the results between early and late interim analyses, we can observe that for FQ2 and FQ3, late interim analysis has greater variation in $\text{CP}(N_2)$, because longer stage 1 increases the weight of uncertain stage 1 test statistic.
 With more data gathered at interim analysis, the interim decisions tend to be more conclusive, so the percentages of ``promising zone'' drop substantially.
-For all CP-based methods, these percentages vary from {24\%-32\%}, and they also have more homogeneous performance in power and sample size compared with early SSR.
-With more objective information accumulated, the adaptive design becomes more resistant to inaccurate historical knowledge.
+For all CP-based methods, these percentages vary from 24\%-33\%, and they also have more homogeneous performance in power and sample size compared with early SSR.
+Comparing FQ2 and FQ3 as well as BY2 and BY3, we can observe that with more objective information accumulated, the adaptive design becomes more resistant to inaccurate historical knowledge.
 Other than robustness, late interim analysis also leads to better power efficiency in general.
 For example, both early and late interim analyses achieve similar level of power for FQ1 and FQ2, but late interim analysis usually requires smaller sample size on average.

 Then, we make a parallel comparison between all Bayesian power methods (BY1, BY2, BY3) and all frequentist power methods (FQ1, FQ2, FQ3).
-For the two methods without utilizing prior information, FQ1 and BY1, the distribution of $\text{PP}(N_2)$ is more towards the middle $0.5$ than $\text{CP}(N_2)$, which has been explained in Section~\ref{sec:noninfo}.
 The overall performance of late FQ1 and BY1 are comparable, but BY1 has slightly greater ``promising zone'' percentage, higher power and mean sample size.
-For the other methods with informative prior, $\text{PP}(N_2)$ has greater variation than the corresponding frequentist methods, but it is less variant than that of non-informative prior.
-The reason is that Bayesian posterior predictive power is a combination of observed interim data and historical belief.
-The overall trends among the three Bayesian methods are similar to frequentist approaches, but the fluctuation is much reduced.
+For the other methods with informative prior, $\text{PP}(N_2)$ has greater variation than the corresponding frequentist methods, but it is less variable than that of non-informative prior.
+The overall trends among the three Bayesian methods are similar to frequentist approaches, but the heterogeneity among operating characteristics under different prior information is much reduced.
 Especially, given moderately informative prior, powers of Bayesian methods are more robust compared with the results of FQ2 and FQ3, when there exists discrepancy between prior and truth.
 As for the power sample size trade-off, because it is more difficult for PP to achieve a high number, all Bayesian PP methods are more conservative and increase more sample size than frequentist methods with less variation in CP calculation.
-Therefore, in practice, we suggest we should not set up an overly large $1-\beta$ if we adopt Bayesian PP for SSR.